richard-brenkus/ShiftScheduler/README.md

 The runnable file ShiftScheduler.jar that I've uploaded works with JRE 11.0.2 available here: https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html

-The class Supercalendar (Supercalendar.java) contains the main algorithm, and it is arguably the most complicated class in this program.
+The class Supercalendar (Supercalendar.java) is arguably the most complex class in this program.